Administering an estate when someone dies can be a daunting task.

-If you are appointed as an executor of an estate then we can assist with the administration process from start to finish.
+If you are appointed as an executor of an estate, then we can assist with the administration process from start to finish.
 We have a depth of experience and knowledge in dealing with estates, particularly those of a complex nature, with sensitivity and professionalism to help you through this difficult time.

-We also have expertise in dealing with estates where an individual dies domiciled outside the UK but lived or owned assets in the UK, and so we are used to working closely with lawyers and other professionals in overseas jurisdictions.
+We also have expertise in dealing with estates where an individual dies domiciled outside the UK but lives or owns assets in the UK, and so we are used to working closely with lawyers and other professionals in overseas jurisdictions.
 We can advise on the administration of the UK estate in accordance with the correct governing law and ensure that all UK tax and compliance issues are dealt with.

 Key stages of the work